digibib/kohadevbox/README.md

 * Debian 7.6
 * Latest version of koha-common based on the master branch
 * A clone of the official Koha Git repo
-* A gitified Koha instance, running off the repo
+* A gitified Koha instance, running off the repo, under Apache
+* The same instance, running off the same repo, under Plack
 * A remote for your own repo on e.g. GitHub
 * Git bz set up and ready to use